Our main objectives within the Crew Academy Billet Program are:

 How can my own children benefit from being part of a billet family?

 Players for the Crew Academy have been hand-selected.
 They are not only outstanding athletes, but they are young men with excellent character.
 Crew Academy players are young men who have demonstrated commitment to the values, the excellence and the unique and elite opportunity that Columbus Crew represents.
 The Club has selected athletes dedicated to training for the sport they love, determined to maintain high academic standards and inspired to pursue their dreams, even at the cost of leaving their own families.

 Is there compensation for the billet family?

-Each billet family will receive a monthly stipend for each player.
+While each billet placement is unique, billet families can normally expect to receive a monthly stipend for each player they host from that player's family (which may be subsidized partially or wholly by the Club).
 Hosting a player will incur extra food expenses, just as they would with any other teenager or young adult.
-The stipend is used merely to support the billet family, not to cover all costs associated with the program.
-Families are not responsible for the player's medical, academic or other incidental expenses.
+The stipend is intended to provide support to the billet family, and not necessarily to cover all costs associated with the program.
+Families are not responsible for the player's medical, academic, or other incidental expenses.

 At what age are players eligible for the billet program?

 The Crew Academy features players across the ages of 12 to 18.
 The Billet Program does not have an age requirement.
 We select individuals of high soccer potential who embody the values of the Columbus Crew.